 - Children should speak quietly in line while waiting to be served and speak quietly after having been seated.
 Please keep the lines moving quickly. - Speak to the children who are sitting beside or across from you and keep your voice in a subdued tone.
 No one should be standing or moving around in the cafeteria unnecessarily. - All eating is to be done in the cafeteria.
-NO FOOD MAY BE TAKEN OUT OF THE CAFETERIA and onto the playground or saved until later.

-- Students will pray the "After meal prayer" with their class before dismissing to recess; the rest of the student body will be silent while the class prays. - Children are expected to stay in their seats until dismissed by the teacher on duty.
-Take tray, pour left over milk in container provided, put paper items in the trash barrel and follow the line of traffic to the window at the disposal.
-Leave the place where you ate in perfect order for the next one who will eat there. - Take a drink at the fountain in the basement and stop at the restrooms before going out to play and in most cases it won't be necessary to come back in until the bell ends recess.
+NO FOOD MAY BE TAKEN OUT OF THE CAFETERIA and onto the playground or saved until later. - Students will pray the "After meal prayer" with their class before dismissing to recess; the rest of the student body will be silent while the class prays. - Children are expected to stay in their seats until dismissed by the teacher on duty.
+Take tray, pour leftover milk in a container provided, put paper items in the trash barrel and follow the line of traffic to the window at the disposal.
+Leave the place where you ate in perfect order for the next one who will eat there. - Stop at the restrooms before going out to play and in most cases it won't be necessary to come back in until the bell ends recess. - Electronic devices, books or pens are not allowed in the cafeteria.